Republic (Plato): Book IX (571a–592b)

-Book X: Myth of Er
+Book X (595a–621d): Myth of Er

 Concluding a theme brought up most explicitly in the Analogies of the Sun and Divided Line in Book VI, Socrates finally rejects any form of imitative art and concludes that such artists have no place in the just city.
-He continues on to argue for the immortality of the psyche and even espouses a theory of reincarnation.
+He continues on to argue for the immortality of the psyche and espouses a theory of reincarnation.
 He finishes by detailing the rewards of being just, both in this life and the next.
-Artists create things but they are only different copies of the idea of the original.

-"And whenever any one informs us that he has found a man who knows all the arts, and all things else that anybody knows, and every single thing with a higher degree of accuracy than any other man—whoever tells us this, I think that we can only imagine to be a simple creature who is likely to have been deceived by some wizard or actor whom he met, and whom he thought all-knowing, because he himself was unable to analyze the nature of knowledge and ignorance and imitation."
+Artists create things but they are only different copies of the idea of the original."And whenever any one informs us that he has found a man who knows all the arts, and all things else that anybody knows, and every single thing with a higher degree of accuracy than any other man—whoever tells us this, I think that we can only imagine to be a simple creature who is likely to have been deceived by some wizard or actor whom he met, and whom he thought all-knowing, because he himself was unable to analyze the nature of knowledge and ignorance and imitation."

 He speaks about illusions and confusion.
 Things can look very similar, but be different in reality.
 Because we are human, at times we cannot tell the difference between the two.

 With all of us, we may approve of something, as long we are not directly involved with it.
 If we joke about it, we are supporting it.

 Sometimes we let our passions rule our actions or way of thinking, although they should be controlled, so that we can increase our happiness.

 Legacy

 Ancient Greece and Rome

 Aristotle systematises many of Plato's analyses in his Politics, and criticizes the propositions of several political philosophers for the ideal city-state.

 Zeno of Citium, the founder of Stoicism, wrote his version of an ideal society, Zeno's Republic, in opposition to Plato's Republic.
 Zeno's Republic was controversial and was viewed with some embarrassment by some of the later Stoics due to its defenses of free love, incest, and cannibalism and due to its opposition to ordinary education and the building of temples, law-courts, and gymnasia.

 The English title of Plato's dialogue is derived from Cicero's De re publica, written some three centuries later.
 Cicero's dialogue imitates Plato's style and treats many of the same topics, and Cicero's main character Scipio Aemilianus expresses his esteem for Plato and Socrates.

-Augustine of Hippo wrote his The City of God Augustine equally described a model of the "ideal city", in his case the eternal Jerusalem, using a visionary language not unlike that of the preceding philosophers.
+Augustine of Hippo wrote his The City of God; Augustine equally described a model of the "ideal city", in his case the eternal Jerusalem, using a visionary language not unlike that of the preceding philosophers.